 Potentially high interest rates: With an unsecured personal loan, the lowest rates are reserved for borrowers with the highest credit scores.
 Some borrowers, for example, may only qualify for triple-digit rates.
 That means if you have poor or just OK credit, you may be better off using a credit card.
 Be sure to get preapproved for a personal loan before committing.
 That way, you can get a preview of the rates you may qualify for.

 How to find a personal loan

-Finding the best offer is essential when taking out a personal loan, especially when you need the money for an urgent expense.
+Finding your best offer is essential when taking out a personal loan, especially when you need the money for an urgent expense.
 Here are some steps you can take to prepare for the loan application process and ensure that you choose the right lender: